-If GH levels are not significantly stimulated during a GH stimulation test (they stay lower than they should) and the person has signs and symptoms of GHD (and a low IGF-1 level, if it is measured), then it is likely that there is a GH deficiency that the health practitioner may treat.
+If GH levels are not significantly stimulated during a GH stimulation test (they stay lower than they should) and you have signs and symptoms of growth hormone deficiency (including a low IGF-1 and/or IGFBP3), then it is likely that you have a GH deficiency that your healthcare practitioner may treat.

-If the person's TSH and/or T4 level is abnormal, then that will likely be addressed first as thyroid disorders can cause symptoms similar to GHD.
-A person may also have hypopituitarism and/or a more general decrease in pituitary function.
-GH testing for GH deficiency should not be performed until a person's thyroid function has been evaluated.
-If hypothryoidism is present in a child, it should be treated and the child's growth rate evaluated before GH testing is considered.
+If your TSH and/or T4 level is abnormal, then that will likely be addressed first as thyroid disorders can cause symptoms similar to growth hormone deficiency.
+You may also have hypopituitarism and/or a more general decrease in pituitary function.
+GH testing for GH deficiency should not be performed until your thyroid function has been evaluated.
+If hypothyroidism is present in a child, it should be treated and the child's growth rate evaluated before GH testing is considered.

-If a person exercises vigorously and does not experience an increase in GH levels, then they may have a GH deficiency.
+If you exercise vigorously and does not experience an increase in GH levels, then you may have a GH deficiency.
 This finding would need to be followed up with further testing.

 GH suppression test

-If a person's GH levels are not significantly suppressed during a GH suppression test (they stay higher than they should) and the person has signs and symptoms of excess GH (gigantism or acromegaly) and a high IGF-1 level (if measured), then it is likely that the person tested is producing too much GH.
-If a mass shows up on an X-ray, CT scan, or MRI, then a pituitary tumor (usually benign) is likely present.
-If someone is being monitored for a previous tumor, then increases in GH may indicate a recurrence.
+If your GH levels are not significantly suppressed during a GH suppression test (they stay higher than they should) and you have signs and symptoms of excess GH (gigantism or acromegaly) and a high IGF-1 level (if measured), then it is likely that you are producing too much GH.
+If a mass is found on an imaging scan (usually MRI), then a pituitary tumor (usually benign) is likely present.
+If you are being monitored after successful treatment of a tumor, then increases in GH may indicate a recurrence.

 Is there anything else I should know?